 Terms of funding

-Grants up to 2.5m EUR under the condition that the partnership commits a meaningful own contribution of 50% of the requested funding1 in kind and/or as financial contribution.
+Grants up to 2.5m EUR under the condition that the partnership commits a meaningful own contribution of 50% of the total project costs1 in kind and/or as financial contribution, including funds from their own resources and co-financing.2

 The ISF will only provide financing to partnerships which consist of at least